jepa/Oceana_LA/README.md

 - Santiago de la Puente, MSc  (Peru Working Group)
 - Andrés M. Cisneros-Montemayor, PhD  (Project Coordinator)

-**Note:** We expect the different working groups talk, colaborate and support each other throughout the development of the project
+**Note:** We expect the different working groups talk, collaborate and support each other throughout the development of the project

 ## Timeline and Important dates: